Texas Caviar (Avocado and Black Bean Dip)

 2025 Update: This recipe was originally shared in June 2019.
 This post has been updated to include new photos, detailed directions, and additional tips.
 I hope you enjoy this Texas Caviar recipe.

-This delicious black bean and tomato dip came into my life nearly 15 years ago and I have been making it ever since.
+This delicious black bean and avocado dip came into my life nearly 15 years ago.
+I have slowly perfected the recipe making it for pool parties, Cinco de Mayo celebrations, and just about every summer BBQ you can imagine.

 How to Make Texas Caviar